codeformuenster/fuelprices/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This application will allow the user to monitor the current price of fuel.
+This application will allow the user to monitor the current price of fuel in Munster.
 It is also possible to see the dynamics of price changes over a certain period.
 Currently, the app uses the [api][api-url], which provides data on fuel in Germany.

 ### Built With